ucsb-cs148-s21/1pm-t3-course-recommender/team/sprint04/lec12.md

 * Everyone in the group must have been assigned a task on the kanban board that was moved into the done column by this Friday 5/14.

-* Add more smaller issues/features to the Kanban board so that everyone can complete an issue by Friday.
+* Add more smaller issues (or breakup large issues into smaller issues) to the Kanban board so that everyone can complete an issue by Friday.